 - A carbuncle grows in size for a few days to reach a diameter of 3-10 cm, occasionally more.
 After 5-7 days, suppuration occurs and multiple pustules soon appear on the surface, draining externally around multiple hair follicles:

 - A yellow-grey irregular crater develops at the centre.
 In some cases the necrosis develops more acutely without a follicular discharge and the entire central core is shed to leave a deep ulcer with a purulent floor.

 - Healing takes place slowly by granulation and the area may remain deeply violaceous for a prolonged period of time.

-- Death from toxaemia or from metastatic infection may occur in the frail and ill.
+- Death from toxaemia or from metastatic infection may occur in the frail and the ill.

 Further reading & references

 - Bernard P; Management of common bacterial infections of the skin.
 Curr Opin Infect Dis.
 2008 Apr;21(2):122-8. doi: 10.1097/QCO.0b013e3282f44c63.

 - Shallcross LJ, Hayward AC, Johnson AM, et al; Evidence for increasing severity of community-onset boils and abscesses in UK General Practice.
 Epidemiol Infect.
 2015 Aug;143(11):2426-9. doi: 10.1017/S0950268814003458.
 Epub 2014 Dec 22.